 Health Benefits of Cabbage

-You are probably aware that fermented cabbage, or sauerkraut, is bursting with probiotics.
+You are probably aware that fermented cabbage, or sauerkraut, is a source of probiotics.
 Probiotics are healthy bacteria that promote optimal gut health and digestion.
 But plain cabbage is very nutritious too!

-Cabbage contains vitamins K and C. Eating enough vitamin K promotes healthy blood and enables the blood clotting process.
+Cabbage contains vitamins K and C. Eating enough vitamin K promotes healthy blood and is important for the blood clotting process.
 Vitamin C acts as an antioxidant and can heal damage in the body from reactive molecules called free radicals.

 How to Make Seared Cabbage Wedges